 How do I choose my trip?

-Students are invited to the Restoration Week Fair in October to see what trips are offered the following spring.
-Once they have decided which four are their top choices, students submit an application listing the trips and the reasons for choosing those trips.
+Students are invited to view the link above to see what trips are offered the following spring.
+Once they have decided which two are their top choices, students submit an application listing the trips and the reasons for choosing those trips.
 Students should approach these trip selections in a prayerful mindset, considering how each trip aligns with their gifts, talents, and budget.
 For many students, it’s important that parents be involved in the decision-making process.

 Once a student submits a Restoration Week application and is accepted to a trip, he or she is obligated for the entire trip cost.
 Trips are budgeted on an expected number of students per team, and the loss of any student increases cost for his or her teammates.
 As soon as a student submits an application and is accepted to the trip, the Restoration Week deposit and all other trip costs become non-refundable.

 How am I assigned to a Restoration Week project?

 Students submit an application listing their top choices and their reasons for choosing those trips.
 Once the application is received and logged in the Student Services Office, each application is sent to the leader of the trip that the student listed as their first choice.
 That leader will either accept that student on his/her Restoration Week team, or return it to the Student Services Office.
 Leaders evaluate their applications based on a variety of factors related to their service site’s needs: gifts and talents, class rank, gender (for lodging purposes), and/or field of study or experience.
 Applications that are returned are then forwarded to the student’s second choice trip leader, and the process is repeated.